 Choose Language, Location, and keymap

-Choose the language you want to use during the installation process.
-Select your location.
-In addition, this will be used to set your time, currency and other locale-related stuff.
+Choose your language for the installation process, and select your location.
+This will be used to set your local time, currency etc.

 At this instant, configure the system locales (language and country combination) and click Continue.

 Next, the installer will now load components from the CD as shown below.

 In the hostname, you assign the name to your computer.
 Moreover, here you can also assign a Domain Name as per your needs and requirement.
 I usually keep it empty.
 After you entered your computer name, click on Continue.

 On the next screen, you can enable a root password.
 However, you can also leave it empty and this way, the user account will have administrative privileges with the command

 sudo.
 I recommend to keep it empty for new users.
 So, just leave it empty and configure your user password in the next screen (see below).

 At this stage, enter your name and username.
 The user password entered here will be subsequently used for administrative privileges (you will need to use

 Partition your Disk

 By all means, be very careful here because if you do this step wrong, it will be very difficult (but possible, see this guide) to change it later.
 Also, if you have any data on the computer where you intend to install Debian, back up it!